 8 common things from the eyes of Extroverts and Introverts

-For extroverts love is not a noun but a verb, a state where in you put all your efforts to make your partner cheer.
+Love is not a noun but a verb, a state wherein you put all your efforts to make your partner cheer.
 Love is where you are head over heels for someone and can’t wait to meet them and take them out with you.

 Love is A Celebration, and the best time to Celebrate Is Whenever you Can.